What is the course about?

 When I've finished, what course can I do next?

-Develop your skills further with VF508 Live/work space: Interior design project for beginners or VF500 City Lit interior design course.
+Develop your skills further with VF508 Live/work space: Interior design project for beginners.
+VF392 SketchUp Pro for beginners or VF500 City Lit interior design course.

 City Lit offer a range of courses in Interior Design, Vector Works, SketchUp Pro, Axonometric Drawing, model making, Photoshop and Illustrator to enhance your Interior Design practice.